tremor-rs/tremor-runtime/docs/tremor-script/recipes.md

 ## Replacing a field with an extraction

-When extracting a field to merge with with the event and wanting to remove  the extracted field we can take advantage of the `merge` expressions behaviour that it will treat `null` in merged objects as a command to delete the data by setting the field to replace to `null` before merging.
+When extracting a field to merge with with the event and wanting to remove  the extracted field we can take advantage of the `merge` expressions behaviour that it will treat `null` in merged records as a command to delete the data by setting the field to replace to `null` before merging.

 ```tremor
 # event = %{"message": "John Doe"}